 “OpenAI must be on the cutting edge of AI capabilities and low latency, high bandwidth optical interconnect is a central piece of our compute strategy to achieve our mission of delivering artificial intelligence technology that benefits all of humanity.”-Chris Berner, Head of Compute, OpenAI

 Clearly, we aren’t alone with this theory.
 Over the last two years, we have witnessed big moves in the industry with Cisco’s acquisition of Luxtera and Acacia, Nvidia’s acquisition of Mellanox, and, more recently, Marvell’s acquisition of InPhi.
-I understand these moves and investments and they are bold and will change the landscape of the industry.
-However, Ayar Labs addresses a part of the infrastructure that none of these companies have the technology to address which is to fully integrate optical interconnect into the CPU/SOC package – what we call the “first/last mile” of optical interconnect.
+I understand these moves and investments and they are bold and know they will change the landscape of the industry.
+However, Ayar Labs addresses a part of the infrastructure that none of these companies have the technology to tackle, which is to fully integrate optical interconnect into the CPU/SOC package – what we call the “first/last mile” of optical interconnect.
 That is the real game-changer!
 (By the way, this opportunity is well described in the DARPA “PIPES” program within which Ayar is a valued contributor and performer.)

-Our vision and the vision that has compelled me since Day One is to imagine a world where every XPU/GPU/FPGA is interconnected via high bandwidth, low latency, low energy Optical I/O!
+Our vision and the vision that has compelled me since day one is to imagine a world where every XPU/GPU/FPGA is interconnected via high bandwidth, low latency, low energy optical I/O!

 Pandemic or not, the coming months (and years) are going to be an amazing time of growth and innovation in the industry.
-As employees and investors, in collaboration with our customers and ecosystem partners, we see the opportunity to change the computing world as we know it and redefine future system architectures with Optical I/O. From Ayar Labs, you can expect to see advances in our products and technology as we leverage the great work that our engineering team is doing.
+As employees and investors, in collaboration with our customers and ecosystem partners, we see the opportunity to change the computing world as we know it and redefine future system architectures with optical I/O. From Ayar Labs, you can expect to see advances in our products and technology as we leverage the great work that our engineering team is doing.
 We expect to see new faces added to our team, making these advances possible, and helping to get them to market.
 As momentum builds, you’ll see an expansion of our manufacturing capabilities, and our global reach delivering Ayar technology to the most innovative people, places and projects in the world.

 Thank you to everyone who is on this journey with us.
 Ayar Labs is looking forward to a very bright future – may the light lead the way!